 - Uma Spa

 It’s this hotel’s bizarrely beautiful shape, designed to imitate that of a sun-bleached fossil on the ruggedly wild shores of Lake Sarmiento, which makes Tierra Patagonia such a striking place to stay.
-This impressive blonde-wooded, design-led ‘shell’ houses forty simple yet sophisticated Scandinavian-style rooms.
+In fact, this sustainable lodge is known worldwide for its innovative architecture, which blends naturally into the landscape.
+The revitalised pampa, where the complex is based, has benefited from great conservation efforts, as well as focus on minimising footprint in this beautiful area.
+This impressive blonde-wooded, design-led ‘shell’ houses 40 simple yet sophisticated Scandinavian-style rooms.
 Their exposed timber interiors create a tangible Sauna-like warmth that contrasts well with the views of the desolate pampas outside.
-There are family apartments of two adjoining rooms available, as well as the extensive Uma Spa, which is particularly welcomed after a hard days hiking the Torres del Paine National Park.
-The hotel’s superb team of guides and varied activities from horse riding to climbing means you really can take full advantage of your truly magnificent surrounds.
-Rates are full board and all inclusive.
+There are family apartments of two adjoining rooms available, as well as the extensive Uma Spa, which is particularly welcomed after a hard day hiking the Torres del Paine National Park, which is simple given the hotel’s superb team of guides and the varied activities on offer here.
+From horse riding to climbing, this great range of opportunities means you really can take full advantage of your truly magnificent surrounds.

 Depending on the lodgings you have chosen and your individual preferences your travel designer can design a program of activities featuring a whole host of different and diverse ways to explore and encounter Torres del Paine.